eyob721/alx-low_level_programming/0x01-variables_if_else_while/README.md

     -   prints lowercase alphabets in reverse, using only putchar twice.
 -   8-print_base16.c
     -   prints all base16 numbers in lowercase, followed by a new line, using putchar only 3 times.
+-   9-print_comb.c
+    -   prints all possible combinations of single digit numbers, in ascending order, followed by a new line
+    -   numbers are separated by a comma and a space except for the last digit

 ## Advanced